Smart Ways to Segment Your Customer Data

 Evaluating a user who opens an email or page is very different than one who clicks an email or a page.
 There is more customer intent in “clicks” and this can help drive your marketing campaigns further for additional touches or shorter to reduce spam complaints.

-In today’s digital world, data can easily be overwhelming for marketers.
-With the tools available, it is a good strategy to build simple campaigns that will get the wheels rolling and then apply advanced segmentation.
+It’s a good idea to build simple campaigns that will get the wheels rolling and then apply advanced segmentation.
 As you continue to aggregate data, look at your opportunities and plan for execution.
-By applying best practices, due diligence in execution, and continuous efforts of testing, you can build successful marketing campaigns by leveraging your data in a smart way.
+By applying best practices, due diligence in execution, and continuous testing, you can build successful marketing campaigns by leveraging your data in intelligent ways.